 The HERO6 Black extends the ISO range up to 3200 (from 1600 in the HERO5 Black).
 The image quality is still a bit mediocre at high ISOs.
 A big part of the problem is that these cameras use very small sensors.
 High-ISO shooting is probably also not the core target use for GoPro users, so the development team are likely focusing their efforts elsewhere.

 Here are some examples at ISO 1600 and ISO 3200.

 The burst modes between the models are mostly identical.
 There’s one exception, however: the HERO6 Black adds a new Burst Mode: Auto mode.
 The instruction manual doesn’t explain very well what this does.
 It’s a 30 images in 1 second mode that falls back to fewer images if it needs a slower shutter speed to properly expose the images.
 I’ve written up a fuller explanation and posted some examples separately.

 Is the Photo Image Quality of the HERO6 Black Better than the HERO5 Black?

 Yes, although the differences aren’t huge.

-Overall, the image quality of photos with the HERO6 Black have improvements in several respects over the HERO5 Black.
+Overall, the image quality of photos with the HERO6 Black show improvements in several respects over the HERO5 Black.
 The improvements are subtle, and if you look at the photos apart, it’s hard to spot much difference.
 But when you put them side by side, it’s easier to see that while the improvements are relatively subtle, they do amount to significant improvements nonetheless.